Illinois Green Ribbon Schools

-Earn national recognition for your
+Earn state recognition for your

 school's sustainability work.